TylerBarnes/laptop/README.md

-Laptop
+Tyler's Laptop
 ======

-Laptop is a script to set up an macOS laptop for web and mobile development.
+Tyler's Laptop is a fork of a script by thoughtbot used to set up an macOS laptop for web and mobile development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages